Did You Know?

 - Salt and pepper to taste

-- Optional: 2 Tbsp. each of fresh rosemary, oregano, or feta cheese
+- Optional: 2 tablespoons each of fresh rosemary, oregano or feta cheese

-- Chop garlic and let sit for 5 minutes to enhance its health-promoting properties.
+- Chop garlic and let sit for five minutes to enhance its health-promoting properties.

 - Remove stems from mushrooms and slice.

-- Heat broth in a stainless steel skillet.
-When broth begins to steam, add mushrooms and cover for 3 minutes.
+- Heat the broth in a stainless steel skillet.
+When it begins to steam, add mushrooms and cover for three minutes.

-- Remove skillet cover and let mushrooms cook for 4 more minutes.
+- Remove the skillet cover and let mushrooms cook for four more minutes.

-- Toss with olive oil and season with salt and pepper and whatever optional ingredients desired.
+- Toss with coconut oil and season with salt and pepper and whatever optional ingredients desired.

 What Makes Shiitake Mushrooms So Healthy?

-Shiitake mushrooms (Lentinula edodes) are a popular culinary mushroom used in dishes around the world.
-They contain a number of health-stimulating agents, including lentinan, the polysaccharide for which it was named.
+Shiitake mushrooms (Lentinula edodes)10 are a popular culinary mushroom used in dishes around the world.
+They contain a number of health-stimulating agents, including lentinan,11 the polysaccharide for which it was named.

-Lentinan has been isolated and used to treat stomach and other cancers due to its anti-tumor properties, but has also been found to protect your liver,3 relieve other stomach ailments (hyperacidity, gallstones, and ulcers), anemia, ascites, and pleural effusion.
+Lentinan has been isolated and discovered to reduce the risk of stomach and other cancers due to its antitumor properties, and has also been found to protect your liver12 and relieve digestive ailments such as hyperacidity, gallstones, ulcers, anemia, ascites and pleural effusion.13

-One of the more remarkable scientific studies demonstrating shiitake's antitumor effect was a Japanese animal study,4 in which mice suffering from sarcoma were given shiitake extract.
+One remarkable piece of scientific research demonstrating shiitake's antitumor effect was a Japanese animal study,14 in which mice suffering from sarcoma were given shiitake extract.

 Six of 10 mice had complete tumor regression, and with slightly higher concentrations all 10 mice showed complete tumor regression.
 Shiitake mushrooms also demonstrate:

-In another study, adding one or two servings of dried shiitake mushrooms was found to have a beneficial, modulating effect on immune system function.7 The compound lentinan in shiitake mushrooms has been found to increase the survival rate of cancer patients.
+In another study, adding one or two servings of dried shiitake mushrooms to the subjects’ diet was found to have a beneficial, modulating effect on immune system function.21 The lentinan in shiitake mushrooms has been found to increase the survival rate of cancer patients.22

-And, in fact, in Japan the top two forms of alternative medicine used by cancer patients are a mushroom called Agaricus subrufescens (aka Agaricus blazei and Agaricus brasiliensis) and shiitake mushroom extract.9
+In fact, in Japan, the top two forms of alternative medicine used by cancer patients are a mushroom called Agaricus subrufescens (Agaricus blazei and Agaricus brasiliensis) and shiitake mushroom extract.23

 The Mushroom Advantage: 4 Healthy Mushroom Varieties

-If there's a certain type of edible mushroom that you enjoy, feel free to indulge, as they all have unique benefits.
-According to Steve Farrar, who has studied mushrooms professionally for the last three decades, Americans consume about 900 million pounds of mushrooms a year, but 95 percent of that is just one species: the common button mushroom and its relatives, the Crimini and the Portabello mushrooms.
+If there's a certain edible mushroom that you enjoy, feel free to indulge, as they all have unique benefits.
+According to Steve Farrar, who has studied mushrooms professionally for the last three decades, Americans consume about 900 million pounds of mushrooms a year, but 95 percent of this is just a few types: the common button mushroom and its relatives, the Crimini and the Portobello mushrooms.

 Embed this infographic on your website: